raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Blue" value="#0000ff"/>
     </LMTableView>

 The `value` property is defined by the MarkupKit extensions to the `UITableViewCell` class.
 It is used to associate an optional arbitrary value with a cell.

 MarkupKit also adds a boolean `checked` property to `UITableViewCell` which, when set, causes a checkmark to appear in the corresponding row.

-A section's selection can be accessed via the following methods:
+This property should not be set directly.
+Its state is managed by the following `LMTableView` methods:

     - (nullable id)valueForSection:(NSInteger)section;
+    - (void)setValue:(nullable id)value forSection:(NSInteger)section;

     - (NSArray *)valuesForSection:(NSInteger)section;

-The first method returns the value associated with the first checked cell in the given section, and is typically used with the "singleCheckmark" selection mode.
-The second method returns the values associated with all checked cells in the section and is typically used with the "multipleCheckmarks" mode.
+    - (void)setValues:(NSArray *)values forSection:(NSInteger)section;

+TODO

 ### Accessory Views
 The `backgroundView` processing instruction can be used to assign a background view to a table view.
 It corresponds to a call to the `setBackgroundView:` method of the `UITableView` class.
 For example, this markup creates a grouped table view with a linear gradient background: